GeunhwaJeong/haneul-new/sdk/typescript/README.md

 $ pnpm sdk build
 ```

-> All `pnpm` commands are intended to be run in the root of the Haneul repo.
-You can also run them
+> All `pnpm` commands below are intended to be run in the root of the Haneul repo.
-> within the `sdk/typescript` directory, and remove change `pnpm sdk` to just `pnpm` when running
-> commands.

 ## Type Doc